-- A single sign-on security environment (GSI) that enables limited delegation (useful, for example in GridFTP third-party file transfers); and - A client programming API (the Java COG Kit) for its services.
+- A secure remote execution and job management service (GRAM) that has bindings to several queuing systems (PBS, LSF, LoadLeveler, etc); - Remote file management and file transfer (GridFTP); - Information services (MDS); - A single sign-on security environment (GSI) that enables limited delegation (useful, for example in GridFTP third-party file transfers); and - A client programming API (the Java COG Kit) for its services.
 The Java COG has been used by the QuakeSim portal and related projects to provide access to the NSF TeraGrid.